tel: +48 888 99 98 98

 price from 14840 pcs

-Give us a call tel: +48 888 99 98 98 or write through form on the contact page.
-You can check the power and the appearance of neodymium magnets in our magnetic calculator magnetic calculator
+Give us a call tel: +48 888 99 98 98 or get in touch through contact form on our website.
+You can check the mass as well as the shape of neodymium magnets in our power calculator magnetic calculator

 Orders placed by 2:00 PM will be shipped on the same business day.